AskClaireGuiot/Exercise-6---Final-assignment/README.md

   3. Add media queries to style the homepage for desktop
   4. Add desktop styles for the second page

-**Step 4: Test the website**
-  1. Validate your HTML and CSS
-  2. Test for accessibility and speed

 ## Pages and their Content Blocks
 You must design and build the homepage plus one other page of your choice: